ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 a >>= fun x -> b >>= fun y -> c
 ```
 Variables `x` and `y` may appear in `c` in the three cases.
 The first form isn't
 very convenient, as it uses a lot of parentheses.
-The second one is often the
+The second one is often
 preferred due to its resemblance with regular local definitions.
 The third
 one is harder to read, as `>>=` associates to the right in order to avoid
 parentheses in that precise case, but it's easy to get lost.
 Nevertheless, it